dashbitco/broadway_bike_sharing_rabbitmq_example/examples/bike_sharing/README.md

 ### Running the app

-After creating the queue, with the server running, you can execute the app in another window with `iex -S mix`.
+After creating the queue, with RabbitMQ server running, you can execute the app in another window with `iex -S mix`.
+It will be waiting for events.

 To simulate events, first open a connection and then fire some messages: